 Follow-up Tests

-During your treatments you will need blood tests and scans to see how well the treatment is working.
-These tests help guide decisions to keep going, stop, or change treatments.
+During your treatments you will need blood tests and scans.
+These tests help us see how well the treatment is working.
+We use the results to make decisions to keep going, stop, or change treatments.

 You will also have blood tests and scans after you have finished your treatments.
 These tests can show if your condition has changed, or the cancer has come back.